 Most adults play on full size violins otherwise known as the 4/4 size.
-However, some small adults play easier on 3/4 size violins.
-If you are unsure of what size you need or are buying for your children visit THIS link to find out.
-Find a violin.
+If you are unsure of what size you need or are buying for your children, click here: violin sizes

 Here are the violins open strings in order.
 The first string is called E, is the highest open string on the violin and is labeled with the roman numeral I. The next string is the A = II, then D = III and the lowest is the G = IV.

 To tune your violin click on Fiddlermans TUNER

 Hold the violin – Begin with your legs comfortably spread at about shoulder width apart.
 Start by placing the violin on your left shoulder/collar bone, lifting your chin slightly and placing the end pin of the violin towards the center of your neck.
 Lower your jaw/chin so that it rests comfortably on the chin-rest.
 Find a good comfort zone.
 If it is not comfortable you may eventually need to find a more suitable chinrest.
 Do not over squeeze the violin to hold it, rather gently rest your head on the chinrest.

 The violin should point slightly to the left.
 Not straight in front of you and not way off to the side.
 Keep the instrument high enough that you will be able to reach the tip of the bow and that it will remain balanced.